 - All TFs are fully accessorized.
 I tend to prefer damage over defense.
 Defensive accessories might provide a little advantage but I haven’t tested this.

 - The runs are made either at Spark run level 350 or 500.
-There are a few exceptions but even then the level has been between 350 and 500.

 - The whole Spark run must be completed – if not the first TF then by the second or third in order the result being accepted.

 - The score is recorded only from the first TF in the run – there might be an exception or two.

 - At level 500 runs I record the score and that’s it.
 At level 350 runs the promotion–% is normalized to a common percentage and this score is recorded.
 I have used my average squad promotion–% as the common percentage.

 - With most TFs I have done only a single run.
 And even if I have done multiple runs with a TF only the best one is recorded.
 So there is no statistical significance to the results.
 The scores with one TF may vary considerably between runs.